 Freight railroads move vast quantities of the products that are critical to our health and quality of life, including fertilizer, ethanol, crude oil shipments by rail (CBR) and chlorine.
 Some of these products are considered hazmat.
 Railroads are regulated by the U.S. government as common carriers, and therefore railroads are required to move these materials.
-The U.S. Department of Transportation has indicated that railroads are the safest mode of transportation for hazmat and therefore has supported the decision to enforce the common carrier requirement.
+The U.S. Department of Transportation (USDOT) has indicated that railroads are the safest mode of transportation for hazmat and therefore has supported the decision to enforce the common carrier requirement.

 Railroads devote enormous resources to safe operations no matter what they are hauling, but the focus on hazmat transport revolves around three key areas: